Privacy policy

 E-Mail: info@madisonhotel.de

-Website: www.madisonhotel.de/en
+Website: www.madisonhotel.de

-Responsible for website content:
+Responsible for web content:

 Thomas Kleinertz, Managing Director